Trends that impact sport participation

 - It develops a framework that includes the barriers and drivers to address

-- A case for change can be created for the organisation and stakeholders
+- A case for change can be created for the sport and stakeholders

 Share economy: Consumers are becoming less attached to the ownership of goods, and are more frequently renting or sharing services through peer-to-peer platforms.